joynahid/joynahid.github.io/content/posts/test-dockerized-websites-right-inside-your-container/index.md

 categories = ['Development', 'Tooling', 'Testing'] date = '2023-08-15'
-description = 'selenium/standalone-chrome is such a tool that you can use to automate/debug/run your frontend/backend/whatever integration and e2e tests.' tags = ['docker', 'tooling', 'selenium', 'chrome', 'standalone-chrome', 'dockerhub', 'testing'] title = 'Test Dockerized Websites Right Inside Your Docker Container' draft = false
+description = 'selenium/standalone-chrome is such a tool that you can use to automate/debug/run your frontend/backend/whatever integration and e2e tests.' tags = ['docker', 'selenium', 'chrome', 'standalone-chrome'] title = 'Test Dockerized Websites Right Inside Your Docker Container' draft = false
 +++